 Can we control, program or guide such growth to have more specific outcomes and aesthetics?
 At what scale does the designed "control" need to start—at the molecular level?
 At a civic or environment level?
 And how?
 With DNA?
 With energy?
 Electricity?
 Chemistry?
 Water flow?
 A scaffold?
 What about the influence of any given pattern or geometry?

-In order to surpass our present means of constructing and maintaining our built environments, Architecture must grow.
-The objective of this research is to design a self-sustaining system that absorbs life and change while the structures themselves persist and mature with time.
+In order to surpass and evolve our present means of constructing and maintaining healthy built environments, Architecture must grow.
+The objective of this research is to design a self-sustaining system that absorbs life and change while the structures themselves emerge, persist or mature with time.

-Nano spectroscopy images by Dr. John A. Hart and Dr. Ryan Wartena.
+Nano spectroscopy images by A. John Hart and Ryan Wartena.